muzamilhxmi/aisuite-ollama-google-colab/README.md

 ## What's Included

-- **AI_Model_Comparison.ipynb:** The main Jupyter Notebook containing all the code and interactive demos.
+- **ollama_aisuite_gradio.ipynb:** The main Jupyter Notebook containing all the code and interactive demos.

 ## How to Run